Linfield F.C.

 Historically, Linfield shared a fierce rivalry with Belfast Celtic until Celtic's withdrawal from the league for political reasons in 1949.
-Since then, the club's main rival has been Glentoran, with the duo known locally as the Big Two.
+Since that time the club's main rival has been Glentoran, with the duo known locally as the Big Two.
 This rivalry traditionally includes a league derby played on Boxing Day each year, which usually attracts Northern Ireland's highest domestic attendance of the season, excluding cup finals.
 For the 2021–22 season, Linfield's average league home attendance was approximately 2,900, the highest in the division and more than double the league's overall average of around 1,400.
 The team, nicknamed The Blues, is managed by former Northern Ireland international and the country's all-time record goalscorer, David Healy.
 Healy was appointed on 14 October 2015 to succeed Warren Feeney, following Feeney's resignation.

-Domestically, Linfield has been one of the most successful clubs in the world, holding several domestic and world records.
-The club has won 110 League titles, Irish Cups and League Cups combined, as well as numerous other domestic cup competitions – taking their trophy count to well over 200.
-The club was one of the eight founding members of the Irish League in 1890, won the inaugural league title, and is one of only three clubs to have gone on to compete in every season of the Irish League's top division since; a joint world record for the longest continuous membership of a national league's top division.
-Linfield has won a world record 56 league championships to date – more than twice as many titles as any other Northern Irish club.
-In the 1921–22 season, Linfield completed an unprecedented clean sweep of all seven available trophies – to date, this is the only recorded instance of a seven-trophy season being achieved in world football.
+Domestically, Linfield has been one of the most successful clubs in the world, holding several national and global records.
+The club has won 57 league titles, which is more than twice than any other Northern Irish club, and makes Linfield the world's most successful club in terms of national championships won.
+The club has lifted the Northern Irish Cup 44 times, the second-highest number of national cup wins worldwide.
+It has also won the League Cup a record twelve times, as well as four all-Ireland cup competitions, among other domestic cups, taking its trophy count to well over 116, one of the most in the world.
+In the 1921–22 season, Linfield completed an unprecedented clean sweep of all seven available trophies (Septuple) – to date, this is the only recorded instance of a seven-trophy season being achieved in world football.
 In the modern era, the club won all four available domestic trophies in 2006 to complete a domestic quadruple, and has also won three domestic trebles.
 The club also holds the world record for the most domestic doubles, with 25.
 Linfield is one of only three clubs to have completed an Irish League campaign unbeaten, having done so on four occasions.

-The club has lifted the Irish Cup 44 times, the second-highest number of national cup wins worldwide.
-Linfield has also won the League Cup a record ten times, and has won 4 all-Ireland cup competitions.
-The club has never won a European trophy, with the club's best finish being the quarter-finals of the 1966–67 European Cup.
+The club was one of the eight founding members of the Irish League in 1890, won the inaugural league title, and is one of only three clubs to have gone on to compete in every season of the Irish League's top division since; a joint world record for the longest continuous membership of a national league's top division.
+In European football, the club's best finish is the quarter-finals of the 1966–67 European Cup.
+Linfield FC has qualified for European competitions over 60 times, making them a frequent representative of Northern Ireland in UEFA tournaments.